mirage/capnp-rpc/README.md

 To install, you will need a platform with the capnproto package available (e.g. Debian >= 9).
 Then:

+    opam install capnp-rpc-unix

+(note: if you are using opam < 2.1, direct install is not possible, so do the following):

     opam depext -i capnp-rpc-unix

 ## Structure of the library